Jim Thomas (basketball)

-James Edward Thomas (born October 19, 1960) is a retired American professional basketball player.
+James Edward Thomas (born October 19, 1960) is an American former professional basketball player.
 He was a 6'3", 190 lb shooting guard.

 High school

 Thomas played competitively at Nova High School, in Davie, Florida.

 College career

 Thomas played college basketball at Indiana University, from 1979–1983.
 While playing for head coach Bobby Knight at Indiana, he was the sixth man on the 1981 national championship team, and also made the 1981 Final Four All Tournament Team, after grabbing nine rebounds off the bench, in place of foul-plagued starter Ted Kitchel, in the 63–50 title game win over North Carolina.

 Professional career

 Thomas played professionally in the NBA, with the Indiana Pacers, L.A.
 Clippers, and Minnesota Timberwolves, from 1983–1990.

-He also played with several teams in the CBA including the Omaha Racers when they won the 1993 CBA Championship.
+He also played with several teams in the Continental Basketball Association (CBA) including the Omaha Racers when they won the 1993 CBA Championship and he was selected as Playoff/Finals Most Valuable Player.
+He was named to the CBA All-Defensive Second Team in 1986.

 National team career

 Thomas played with the US national team at the 1982 FIBA World Championship, winning the silver medal.